The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

 What Familieretshuset Is

 Familieretshuset is a national administrative agency that took over Denmark's family-law functions in 2019.
 Before that, marriage applications were processed by the Statsforvaltningen (state administration); now everything funnels through one streamlined agency.
 It is not a court: cases that require a judge (custody disputes, contested divorces) are referred to family courts.
-For weddings, AFL is the single decision-maker.
+For weddings, Familieretshuset is the single decision-maker.

-Key AFL functions relevant to weddings:
+Key Familieretshuset functions relevant to weddings:

 • Reviewing marriage applications under the Ægteskabsloven (Marriage Act).